Eat natural foods that lower cholesterol oxidation.

 The higher density proteins are called ‘good’ HDL (high density lipoproteins) and the lower density proteins are ‘bad’ LDL (low density lipoproteins).
 But, the LDL is really not the ‘bad’ cholesterol as it’s reputed to be.

 The original LDL in our body that God created is good and necessary for building cell membranes, other cell parts, and a variety of essential hormones.
-In fact, it is also necessary to ensure that babies born have exactly five fingers on each hand.
+This cholesterol ensures that babies born have exactly five fingers on each hand.

 Note this: The problems start when free radicals enter our body to oxidize these LDLs, turning it to ‘bad’.
 It is NOT the high cholesterol level that is responsible for heart disease.
 It is the inflammation (oxidation) of the blood that is the culprit.
 Research has revealed that half of heart patients have normal cholesterol levels at the time of attack.